The Early History of the McLarans of Dalby

 Prisoner was next charged with resisting the police.
 Both constables stated that prisoner came quietly for a short distance, and then refused to go with them.
 They then put the handcuffs on him; he resisted, and Sheridan stated that he kicked him several times on the legs.
 Prisoner stated to the Bench that his wife was a bad woman, and was cohabiting with a fisherman who lived in the humpy.
 He arrived in town on Thursday, from Gogango Creek.
 In the evening, he went to the Roman Catholic Chapel, and after leaving it went to the humpy, for the purpose of taking away his eldest daughter, who was thirteen years of age.

 When he got to the humpy, the fisherman bolted away, and his wife sent for the police, and gave him in charge.
-He had a cheque for £1/15/-, which he cashed at the Union Hotel, and had only one nobbler during the day; at the time of his arrest be had 30s in a pocket-book, and 4s in silver in his pocket.
+He had a cheque for £1/15/-, which he cashed at the Union Hotel, and had only one nobbler during the day; at the time of his arrest he had 30s in a pocket-book, and 4s in silver in his pocket.
 Sergeant Sheridan stated that there was no money at all in the pocket-book.
 It appeared that prisoner had been twice convicted of drunkenness, and the Bench inflicted a fine of 5s for drunkenness, and 20s for resisting the police, or in default of payment, seven days imprisonment.
 His Worship observed to prisoner, that once in the hands of the police, he should have gone quietly; if he were arrested illegally he had his remedy.

-Q & A: Questions and (possible) Answers:
+Questions and (possible) Answers:

 Q1.
 Where is Fisherman's Point?